-As a relatively new Platinum Charge cardholder I have been roadtesting the concierge and gathering some other readers’ experiences over the last few months.
+As a relatively new Platinum Card Member I have been roadtesting the concierge and gathering some other readers’ experiences over the last few months.

-The concierge service that comes with the American Express Platinum Charge card is supposedly one of the best out there – it’s a key feature of the card, and given the $1200 annual fee, it has a lot to live up to.
+The concierge service that comes with the American Express Platinum Card is supposedly one of the best out there – it’s a key feature of the card, and given the $1200 annual fee, it has a lot to live up to.

 In this guide I’ll run through some of the tasks and challenges I’ve used the Amex concierge team for, some shortcuts to using it effectively, and my take on how it can help to justify the Charge card’s annual fee.